To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 • Not so great for… a budget choice for the spare room

-The Simba Hybrid Pro isn’t top of Simba’s hybrid range – that honour goes to the new Hybrid Ultra, which adds more springs and more foam layers and costs a cool £2,929 for a double.
+The Simba Hybrid Pro isn’t top of Simba’s hybrid range – that honour goes to the new Hybrid Ultra, which adds more springs and more foam layers and costs a cool £2,799 for a double.
 But the Ultra would really have to go some way to beat the Hybrid Pro, which is the most comfortable mattress we have ever slept on.

 The Hybrid Pro contains two layers of pocket micro springs (one more than the regular Simba Hybrid), plus multiple foam layers and a delicious top layer of British wool.
 As well as its natural cooling properties, this wool layer is incredibly comfortable and made us feel cushioned and cradled while the lower layers delivered superb support, whatever position we slept in.
 Overall, the Hybrid Pro is a classic that’s worth its price tag.

-Simba Hybrid Pro | Read our full review
+Read our full Simba Hybrid Pro review

 Needs turning?Rotate once/month for the first six months; once every 3/6 months thereafter

-SizesSingle to super king, arrives vacuum-packed
+SizesSingle to super king

-2. Emma NextGen Premium: Best-value hybrid mattress
+2. Emma NextGen Premium: Best hybrid mattress for most people

-Price when reviewed: From £479 (single) | Check price at Emma
+Price when reviewed: From £469 (single) | Check prices at Emma

 Bed with Emma NextGen Premium Mattress in bedroom